255 Revealing 2022 Small Business Website Statistics

 2022 Small Business Website Statistics – Digital Marketing

-92% of business owners believe having their website contributes effectively to their digital marketing strategy.
+92% of business owners believe their website effectively contributes to their digital marketing strategy.
 (Iron Paper)

 91% of customers have visited a store because of an online experience.

-Over 80% of marketers consider increasing overall conversion a dominant priority for their website optimization programs.
+Over 80% of marketers consider increasing overall conversion a priority for their website optimization programs.
 (MarketingSherpa)

 80% of small businesses have yet to appreciate the value of content marketing.